-How to Build a Sky: (Gloaming), (Southern Cross), (C-Moon), 2022 is currently on view at the Museum of Contemporary Art, San Diego in the Richard D. Marshall Gallery as a recent acquisition, alongside contemporary works of American art from the museum’s permanent collection.
+How to Build a Sky: (Gloaming), (Southern Cross), (C-Moon), 2022 is currently on view as part of the exhibition Celestial and Terrestrial Worlds at the Museum of Contemporary Art, San Diego, in the Richard D. Marshall Gallery as a recent acquisition, alongside contemporary works of American art from the museum’s permanent collection.
 The installation is curated by David C. Copley Director and CEO Kathryn Kanjo.

 How to Build a Sky: (Gloaming), (Southern Cross), (C-Moon), 2022